RaRe-Technologies/movie-plots-by-genre/README.md

 jupyter notebook
 ```

-On OSX you might want to download pyemd from github and install it via `python3 setup.py install`.

 __If you are short on bandwidth__ then you will be able to follow most of the tutorial just with these libraries: